BorisPolonsky/dify-helm/charts/dify/README.md

 #### Background

 In Kubernetes production environments, storing sensitive information (such as database passwords, API keys, etc.) directly in values.yaml is insecure.
-The ExternalSecret feature solves this problem through the [External Secrets Operator](https://external-secrets.io/), which can securely retrieve sensitive information from external secret management systems (such as AWS Secrets Manager, HashiCorp Vault, Azure Key Vault, etc.) and automatically create Kubernetes Secret resources.
+ExternalSecret addresses this issue through the [External Secrets Operator](https://external-secrets.io/), which can securely retrieve sensitive information from external secret management systems (such as AWS Secrets Manager, HashiCorp Vault, Azure Key Vault, etc.) and automatically create Kubernetes Secret resources.

 Why ExternalSecret is needed: